gwpy/gwpy/docs/timeseries/plot.rst

    >>> plot = l1hoft.plot()
    >>> plot.show()

-The returned object `plot` is a :class:`~gwpy.plot.Plot`, a sub-class of :class:`matplotlib.figure.Figure` adapted for GPS time-stamped data.
+The returned object `plot` is a :class:`~pdpy.plot.Plot`, a sub-class of :class:`matplotlib.figure.Figure` adapted for GPS time-stamped data.
-Customisations of the figure or the underlying :class:`~gwpy.plot.Axes` can be done using standard :mod:`matplotlib` methods.
+Customisations of the figure or the underlying :class:`~pdpy.plot.Axes` can be done using standard :mod:`matplotlib` methods.
 For example: